SEXP pointers. These functions are listed in

 of violating the write barrier.
 To check that the write barrier is

-intact, define TESTING_WRITE_BARRIER
+intact, define TESTING_WRITE_BARRIER in Defn.h.
+When

-is defined, only files that explicitly
+TESTING_WRITE_BARRIER is defined, only files that explicitly

-will be able to access SEXPREC
+define USE_RINTERNALS will be able to access SEXPREC fields

 directly (for the generational collector this should only be

-'s as opaque pointers that
+memory.c).
+All other files see SEXP's as opaque pointers that

 must be accessed by functions.
 Using old-style assignments of the